 What we have a Legitimate Interest to do

-- i) Financial Supporters of Canine Partners
+- v) Financial Supporters of Canine Partners

 These are supporters of our mission, who have demonstrated an interest in our cause by contacting us for more information, for example to find out more about one of our products, services or campaigns.
 We think someone that has reached out to us to find out more about Canine Partners and what we do, would like us to provide that information; perhaps a little more information; and even some support in fulfilling their initial query or request.
-To support this, we keep your personal information for a period of 3 years.

-Legitimate Interest to send you direct mail
+Legitimate Interest to send you direct marketing

 Legitimate Interest to process your information